Derecho Storms – What They Are And Why They Are So Potentially Devastating

 Derecho Definition

-A derecho is defined as a powerful, large-scale weather event marked by a bow-shaped line of wind storms advanced by a series of heavy thunderstorms.
-It forms when winds maintain minimum speeds of 93 km/h or 58 mph, affected areas span at least 400 km or 250 miles, and last for a minimum of 6 hours.
+A derecho is defined as a powerful, large-scale weather event marked by a bow-shaped line of windstorms driven by a series of heavy thunderstorms.
+It forms when winds maintain minimum speeds of 93 km/h (58 mph), affected areas span at least 400 km (250 miles), and the event lasts for a minimum of 6 hours.

-The name, Derecho, is derived from Spanish, which literally means "straight in English.
-It is highly appropriate since the winds that characterize this storm system travels in a long straight (with a slight bow-like curve).
+The name, derecho, is derived from Spanish, where it literally means “straight.”
+It is highly appropriate since the winds that characterize this storm system travel in a long straight line (with a slight bow-like curve).

-To be classified as a derecho, winds must reach sustained speeds of at least 93 km/h (58 mph), the affected area is at least 400 kilometers (250 miles) wide, and the storm lasts for a minimum of six hours.
+To be classified as a derecho, winds must reach sustained speeds of at least 93 km/h (58 mph), the affected area must be at least 400 kilometers (250 miles) wide, and the storm must last for a minimum of six hours.
 Occasional wind gusts of at least 121 km/h (75 mph) must also occur.

 These widespread and fast-moving winds extend over several hundred miles and last for an extended duration.
-They often result in the formation of tornadoes, hail, and flooding can cause widespread damage and destruction.
+They often result in the formation of tornadoes, hail, and flooding, which can cause widespread damage and destruction.

 Visually, an approaching derecho is often characterized by a bank of heavy shelf clouds (also known as arcus clouds), which are synonymous with this extreme weather event.
 These clouds have a distinct shape that is as awe-inspiring as it is ominous.